GuillaumeFerron/nuxt-boilerplate/store/README.md

 Creating a file in this directory activate the option in the framework automatically.

+*Note:*
+- *Make sure to use the store and modules in a smart way.
+The application SHOULD use the vuex store for globally accessible data.*

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).